Sao Tome and Principe

 Immunization against yellow fever is mandatory.

-It is prohibited to photograph military sites and sites of strategic importance, as well as administrative buildings.
+It is forbidden to photograph military sites and sites of strategic importance, as well as administrative buildings.

 In the Democratic Republic of Sao Tome and Principe, you can bring in unlimited amounts of local and foreign currency, but it must be declared.
 You can import goods for personal use duty-free.